akvo/akvo-flow-docs/docs/topic/dashboard/4-data.rst

    The bulk upload section of the Data tab.

-There are two ways to load files into the bulk uploader.
+There are two ways to load files into the bulk uploader once you've copied them onto a computer from your device.
 First, you can drag and drop them into the box on the dashboard, which will start the upload right away.
 Second, you can click "select from computer" and select the files to upload.

 The files you upload must be .zip or .jpg files.

-For instructions on how to pull files off devices and prepare them for upload when the data were collected offline, see the [link to Field Survey app section on this].

 Note: Navigating away from the page while the upload is in progress, either by navigating elsewhere on the dashboard or closing the browser window will interrupt and cancel the upload in progress.